Four Cornerstones of Educational Philosophy

 - Annually, the University makes significant commitment of resources to support the curriculum development approach and the development of multimedia resources for inclusion in Franklin courses.

 In 1997, Franklin University offered its first online courses.
-As online enrollment grew, it became apparent that the University had two distinct categories of online students: those who entered Franklin through specialized initiatives (i.e., the Community College Alliance and eArmyU/GoArmyEd) and those primarily from the central Ohio area who chose to take courses online.
+As online enrollment grew, it became apparent that the University had two distinct categories of online students: those who entered Franklin through specialized initiatives (i.e., the Community College Alliance and eArmyU/GoArmyEd) and those around the country who chose to take courses online.
 Online students often take a combination of online and face-to-face classes.
-Today, online credit hours accounted for more than 60% of the University’s total credit hours.
+Today, online credit hours accounted for more than 80% of the University’s total credit hours.

-In 2001, eArmyU (an e-learning program within the GoArmyEd portal) chose Franklin University as one of the 29 initial higher education institutions to provide online access to education for enlisted soldiers.
-In 2006, the GoArmyEd portal expanded from 29 to 135 institutions that offer courses either through the eArmyU program or the traditional Army Tuition Assistance that is available to all military personnel, and Franklin remained a preferred education provider of the program.
+In 2001, eArmyU (an e-learning program within the GoArmyEd portal) chose Franklin University as one of the original higher education institutions to provide online access to education for enlisted soldiers.
+In 2006, the portal expanded the number of institutions that offer courses either through the eArmyU program or traditional Army Tuition Assistance that is available to all military personnel, and Franklin remained a preferred education provider of the program.

 Ready to start an application?